<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=763709103798427&amp;ev=PageView&amp;noscript=1">

 At Pica9, our systems manage collateral production for dozens of national and global brands, across tens of thousands of local stores and selling locations.
 This has given us the ability to identify four additional trends that are making the production of marketing collateral even more critical to local selling success—and more challenging from a management point of view.
 If, like our customers, you’re facing the same challenges, this post offers updated insights and advice for taking a more modern approach to collateral management.

-Top 4 Marketing Collateral Trends for In House Agency Teams
+Top 4 Marketing Collateral Trends for In-House Agency Teams

-1. Customers want their marketing collateral in digital, print and data formats—all at the same time.
+1. Customers want their marketing collateral in digital, print, and data formats—all at the same time.

 At a major hotel firm, spanning thousands of locations and dozens of different brands, one of the most important methods for driving group business is the meeting proposal.
-Once delivered as a custom tailored deck or presentation, these proposals are now simultaneously:
+Once delivered as a custom-tailored deck or presentation, these proposals are now simultaneously:

-- Web-accessible: so users can browse an entire mini-site dedicated to the needs of their group or event.
+• Web-accessible: so users can browse an entire mini-site dedicated to the needs of their group or event.

-- Downloadable: so buyers can grab the content and review offline, whenever and wherever they might like.
+• Downloadable: so buyers can grab the content and review offline, whenever and wherever they might like.

-- Printable: because many buyers find it tiring to consume long-form content on screen alone.
+• Printable: because many buyers find it tiring to consume long-form content on screen alone.

-- Importable: so that buyers can compare and contrast features and pricing across different vendors in their own confidential way.
+• Importable: so that buyers can compare and contrast features and pricing across different vendors in their own confidential way.

 If you’re a designer, this approach requires new ways of conceiving marketing collateral.
-You need to separate the content from its design “envelope” and then build different envelopes (html, PDF, tab- or CSV-delimited files), so that buyers can get just the content they want, in just the format they want, at precisely the moment they need it.
+You need to separate the content from its design “envelope” and then build different envelopes (HTML, PDF, tab- or CSV-delimited files), so that buyers can get just the content they want, in just the format they want, at precisely the moment they need it.

 You can see instantly that this trend toward multi-channel delivery multiplies the design workload for each and every collateral project.
 Designers need to conceive layouts, narratives, and images that can operate with equal effectiveness on the web, in print, and in a data format as well.
-And since you’re designing the piece in effectively four different ways, you’re going to have to manage carefully the total number of design packages that you aim to produce in any given time period (month, quarter, year); otherwise, you’ll overwhelm your team in the effort to keep pace.
+And since you’re designing the piece in effectively four different ways, you’re going to have to manage carefully the total number of design packages that you aim to produce in any given period (month, quarter, year); otherwise, you’ll overwhelm your team in the effort to keep pace.
 That means adopting a “templating” mindset, even when you’re working to produce collateral in response to an ostensibly “one-off” request.

 2. Componentize your collateral content, so it can be tailored to the needs of a specific customer.

-One of the beauties traditional marketing collateral is that a single piece could satisfy the needs of countless customers.
+One of the beauties of traditional marketing collateral is that a single piece could satisfy the needs of countless customers.
 But today’s customers expect to be guided through an experience that has been tailored to their express requirements.
 To continue with the group-business hospitality example from above, one buyer may be focused on finding meeting space that can flex in many different ways, while a second buyer may have as her top priority the fit and finish of the guest room experience, and a third buyer focused on the details of food and beverage served during the course of his event.
 This means that the logical flow of a proposal has to be tailored to individual circumstances.
 One size fits all, in other words, is something that won’t fit for literally anybody in this day and age.

 To accommodate this demand, designers have to break their content into discrete, storable chunks that can be combined and recombined in response to individual customer requirements.
-The mark of good collateral design these days, in other words, is not only in how a user’s eye is guided to this or that piece of content, but in how the the entire buying experience is orchestrated in response to the buyer’s stated needs. — Build content based on buyer personas.
+The mark of good collateral design these days, in other words, is not only in how a user’s eye is guided to this or that piece of content but in how the entire buying experience is orchestrated in response to the buyer’s stated needs. — Build content based on buyer personas.

 3. Give the people closest to the customer the ability to assemble collateral on the fly.